NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 Configuring NOAA Cloud Service Providers
 ########################################

-The NOAA Cloud Service Providers (CSP) support the forecast-only, coupled, and GEFS configurations for the global-workflow.
+The NOAA Cloud Service Providers (CSPs) support the forecast-only, coupled, and GEFS configurations for global-workflow.
-Once a suitable CSP instance and cluster is defined/created, the global-workflow may be executed similarly to the on-premisss (on-prem) machines.
+Once a suitable CSP instance and cluster is defined/created, the global-workflow may be executed similarly to the on-premises (on-prem) machines.
 Currently, the global-workflow supports the following instance and storage types as a function of CSP and forecast resolution.